Dopetwist/KwikScan/README.md

 # KwikScan 📸

 A web app that seamlessly converts links to QR Code for easy access.
-It enables users customize QR Codes based on individual preferences.
+It enables users customize QR Codes including logo/image insertions based on individual preferences.

 It also consists of a QR Code Scanner that triggers the user's camera and scans a QR code efficiently.